Skip to content

 KeyTypeDefaultDescription

 sentry_dsnstring"" (disabled)Sentry DSN (Data Source Name) for crash and error reporting.
 When set, unhandled errors are reported to Sentry for debugging.
-Stripped from settings exports — never shared when you export your config.
+Tagged json:"-" so it is excluded from API JSON responses and settings exports — never shared when you export your config.

 telemetry_enabledbool*true (when nil)Whether anonymous usage telemetry is enabled.
 Ghost sends periodic heartbeats with basic usage statistics (no traffic content, no personal data).
 This is a pointer type — nil in TOML means “use default” which is true.